martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

   RFC7201: RFC7201
   RFC7714: RFC7714
   RFC8723: RFC8723
-  RFC8866: RFC8866
+  RFC8792: RFC8792
   RFC8870: RFC8870
   RFC8871: RFC8871
   RFC8872: RFC8872
   RFC9335: RFC9335

-informative:

 --- abstract
-This document specifies additional cryptographic attributes for signaling additional Secure Real-time Transport Protocol (SRTP) cryptographic context information via the Session Description Protocol (SDP) in alongside those defined by {{RFC4568}}.
+This document specifies additional cryptographic attributes for signaling additional Secure Real-time Transport Protocol (SRTP) cryptographic context information via the Session Description Protocol (SDP) in alongside those defined by RFC4568.

 The SDP extension defined in this document address situations where the receiver needs to quickly and robustly synchronize with a given sender.
 The mechanism also enhances SRTP operation in cases where there is a risk of losing sender-receiver synchronization.